-- As is consistent with the Minor Surge plan, all Requesting Hospitals are expected to first utilize their internal and corporation-level resources prior to escalating to a Moderate Surge (requiring LHIN-level response). - Staff at the Requesting Hospital must ensure that their CEO/senior delegate is made aware of the need for additional ventilator(s).
+- As is consistent with the Minor Surge plan, all Requesting Hospitals are expected to first utilize their internal and corporation-level resources prior to escalating to a Moderate Surge (requiring sub regional level response). - Staff at the Requesting Hospital must ensure that their CEO/senior delegate is made aware of the need for additional ventilator(s) &/or HFNC system.
 The Requesting Hospital CEO/senior delegate will notify CritiCall Ontario. - Host Hospitals must ensure 24/7 delegate coverage is available to respond to ventilator requests when the Site Lead is not available.
-The notification tool should be distributed to switchboard operators and updated as required to ensure a seamless call transfer. - Host Hospitals are expected to follow the same process to access the Provincial Ventilator Stockpile.
+The notification tool should be distributed to switchboard operators and updated as required to ensure a seamless call transfer. - NOTE: Host Hospitals are expected to follow the same process to access the Provincial Ventilator Stockpile for internal rotational use of ventilators &/or HFNC Systems.
 This is to ensure that an up-to-date ventilator inventory is maintained and critical care resources are sustained across the province.

-Section II: Procedure for Releasing a Ventilator from the Provincial Stockpile
+5. Procedure for Releasing a Ventilator &/or a HFNC system from the Provincial Stockpile

-A. Ventilator Testing at Host Hospital
+Ventilator Testing at Host Hospital